Frequently Asked Questions

 What is the sequence of English courses?

 Credit-level classes begin with EN1011: Composition and Rhetoric.
-This course and EN1021: Research and Analysis, are required for graduation.
-Both of these classes are pre-requisites for 2000 level English classes, which include Advanced Composition and a range of literature courses.
-These classes are also pre-requisites for upper-level courses in other departments.
-In our creative writing department, we offer Introduction to Creative Writing, which is a pre-requisite for our advanced creative writing courses in poetry and fiction.
+This course and EN1021: Research and Analysis, are required for all of Landmark College's degree programs.
+The department also offers EN1061: Introduction to Creative Writing, which is a pre-requisite for our advanced creative writing courses in poetry and fiction.

-Why do I have to take EN1011: Composition and Rhetoric, when I already took it at my last college?
+Why do I have to take EN1011: Composition and Rhetoric, when I already took it at another college?

-We believe that a strong foundation in composition is vital to success in college, and this course emphasizes practice of critical reading skills and writing process skills, while offering strategies for success that are not frequently emphasized at other schools.
+We believe that a strong foundation in composition, and an understanding of how one's learning profile impacts all aspects of the writing process, prepares students for success in upper-level college courses; this course also emphasizes practice with critical reading skills, while offering strategies for success that may not be emphasized at other schools.

 How much reading will I have to do in my English class?